revature-curriculum/pep-labs/SQL_Advanced/DQL/_18_OUTER_JOIN/README.md

 Problem 1: Use a LEFT OUTER JOIN to combine the faculty and students tables using the class column as the join on column.

-Hint: You should start with "SELECT * FROM faculty"
+Hint: You should start with `SELECT * FROM faculty`

 ## Problem 2
 Problem 2: Use a RIGHT OUTER JOIN to combine the faculty and textbooks tables using the class column as the join on column.

-Hint: You should start with "SELECT * FROM faculty"
+Hint: You should start with `SELECT * FROM faculty`